On this page

 Nationals from outside the EEA and Switzerland

 For nationals from outside the EEA or Switzerland there are several possible situations.
 Some examples are:

-- Entrepreneurs who intend to stay in the Netherlands for longer than 3 months, will usually need a combined permit to stay and work, the so-called single permit (PDF) (gecombineerde vergunning voor verblijf en arbeid, GVVA).
+- Entrepreneurs who intend to stay in the Netherlands for longer than 3 months, will usually need to apply to the Dutch Embassy or Consulate for an mvv and a residence permit at the same time.

 - Ambitious entrepreneurs (start-ups) who want to start an innovative business in the Netherlands may apply for a 1-year residence permit as starting entrepreneur.
 To be eligible for this start-up scheme, various conditions apply.
 The Netherlands Enterprise Agency (RVO) checks and evaluates the start-up.
 If they have completed the conditions for obtaining a residence permit for self-employed professionals and have a formal statement from their supervisor, they may obtain the residence permit.

-- If you intend to work as an employee in the Netherlands for longer than 3 months, you will usually need a GVVA (paid employment single permit).
+- Employees who intend to work as an employee in the Netherlands for longer than 3 months, will usually need a GVVA (paid employment single permit).
 This is a combined permit to stay and work.
-For stays up to 3 months, or in some cases (seasonal work, students, asylum seekers, Croatians), you will need a work permit (tewerkstellingsvergunning, TWV) as well as a separate residence permit.
+For stays up to 3 months, or in some cases (students, asylum seekers, Croatians), they will need a work permit (tewerkstellingsvergunning, TWV) as well as a separate residence permit.

 - To obtain a residence permit, foreign investors who want to live in the Netherlands need to satisfy additional conditions, among others a minimum investment sum of €1.25 million in a Dutch company and an obvious added value to the Dutch economy.
 Read all the conditions.

 Both residence permits and GVVA are issued by the Dutch Immigration and Naturalisation Service (Immigratie- en Naturalisatiedienst, IND).
 Please check the IND website or contact them to find out what applies to your specific situation.